OpenEvalProject/evals/manuscripts/elife-61241/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/61241/elife-61241-fig6-v1.jpg)

-**Figure 6.:** (A) Whole lung gene expression measured by qPCR on day 5 post-infection in adults exposed to neonatal hyperoxia or room air (left panel) and Sftpc mice (mice lacking CreERt2/+::Bmal1fl/flBmal1 in AT2 cells of the lung epithelium referred to in the figures as SPC-cre+) and their cre littermates referred to as SPC-cre− (right panel). (−B) Bronchoalveolar lavage (BAL) from animals infected at either CT11 or CT23 on day 5 p.i. (n = 4–6/group, p=0.0063 for time of day by two-way ANOVA).
-Figure 6—source data 1.Figure 6.
+**Figure 6.:** (A) Whole lung gene expression measured by qPCR on day 5 post-infection in adults exposed to neonatal hyperoxia or room air (left panel) and SftpcCreERt2/+::Bmal1fl/fl mice (mice lacking Bmal1 in AT2 cells of the lung epithelium referred to in the figures as SPC-cre+) and their cre− littermates referred to as SPC-cre− (right panel).
+(B) Bronchoalveolar lavage (BAL) from animals infected at either CT11 or CT23 on day 5 p.i. (n = 4–6/group, p=0.0063 for time of day by two-way ANOVA).

 ## Discussion